breakside/JSKit/Documentation/Goals.md

 a web page only needs a few little interactive elements, but becomes a pain when an application is more like a native desktop or mobile app.

-A goal of JSKit is to provide a much more straightfoward event system that requires the minimal amount of implementation code to do the right thing, while additionally providing a hirearchy of classes that makes organizing the event handling code natural so it lives exactly where it should.
+A goal of `UIKit` is to provide a much more straightfoward event system that requires the minimal amount of implementation code to do the right thing, while additionally providing a hirearchy of classes that makes organizing the event handling code natural so it lives exactly where it should.